berkeley-gif/caladapt-website-2021/content/tools/extreme-precipitation/about.md

 <p>
   <strong>Update (Feb 20, 2022)</strong>: Based on feedback from users, we have updated the tool to use the
-  average of precipitation values from all intersecting grid cells for a polygon boundary before calculating frequency estimates.
-An earlier version of this tool used the maximum values from all intersecting grid cells which resulted in very high frequency estimates.
-Values using this methodology more closely align with precipitation frequency estimates provided by NOAA.
+  average of precipitation values from all intersecting grid cells for a polygon boundary before calculating intensity estimates.
+An earlier version of this tool used the maximum values from all intersecting grid cells which resulted in very high intensity estimates.
+Values using the average method more closely align with precipitation intensity estimates provided by NOAA.
 </p>

 <p class="h3">References</p>